Estates of the realm

-Today the terms three estates and estates of the realm may sometimes be re-interpreted to refer to the modern separation of powers in government into the legislature, administration, and the judiciary.
-The modern term the fourth estate invokes medieval three-estate systems, and usually refers to forces outside the established power structure, most commonly in reference to the independent press or the mass media.
+Today, the terms three estates and estates of the realm may sometimes be re-interpreted to refer to the modern separation of powers in government into the legislature, administration, and the judiciary.
+The modern term the fourth estate invokes medieval three-estate systems, and usually refers to some particular force outside that medieval power structure, most commonly the independent press or the mass media.

 Social mobility

-During the Middle Ages, advancing to different social classes was uncommon and difficult.
+During the Middle Ages, advancing to different social classes was uncommon and difficult, and when it did happen, it generally took the form of a gradual increase in status over several generations of a family rather than within a single lifetime.

+One field in which commoners could appreciably advance within a single lifetime was the Church.
 The medieval Church was an institution where social mobility was most likely achieved up to a certain level (generally to that of vicar general or abbot/abbess for commoners).
 Typically, only nobility were appointed to the highest church positions (bishops, archbishops, heads of religious orders, etc.), although low nobility could aspire to the highest church positions.
 Since clergy could not marry, such mobility was theoretically limited to one generation.
 Nepotism was common in this period.

-Another possible way to rise in social position was due to exceptional military or commercial success.
-Such families were rare, and their rise to nobility required royal patronage at some point.
-However, because noble lines went extinct naturally, some ennoblements were necessary.